 In our experiment, two touch sensors have been attached to the inclined plane and their wires connected to different pins at the PC's printer port.
-Sensor signals must trigger a process which measures time by counting fixed time units.
-Sensors control that process, providing it with the initial and the final event.
+Sensor signals triggered the time measurement process, providing it with the initial and the final event.
+Time measurement proceeds by counting fixed time units between two events.

 When the cylinder starts to roll, the top sensor is released, creating an interrupt at the printer port, and causing the timer to start up.
-When the cylinder engages the bottom sensor, the difference in time is measured and recorded: If interrupt-1 then read time-1
+When the cylinder engages the bottom sensor, the difference in time is measured and recorded:

-if interrupt-2 then read time-2

-time := time-2 - time-1
+If interrupt-1 then read time-1 if interrupt-2 then read time-2 time := time-2 - time-1